Blog

 This is a perfect test, within this sample set.

-To figure out whether a package matches its claimed repository, we need to have some kind of cutoff.
+Is this package from a specific repo?
+To decide if a package matches its claimed repository we need to have some kind of cutoff.
 What score is good enough?
 This can be seen in the image below.

-The blue section represents the “correct” packages.
-We expect these to have some overlap, which they mostly do.
-The orange ones are mismatched pairs, which we expect to have no overlap.
-This is true apart from one case, which does legitimately share the same repo.
+The blue section is the ‘correct’ packages we expect to have some overlap, which they mostly do.
+The orange ones are mismatched pairs which we expect to have no overlap, which is true apart from one case which does legitimately share the same repo.
 So, in this case it looks like any overlap is enough for discrimination.

 We can use it to create a confusion matrix.